-[15-1501 Purpose
+15-1501 Purpose

-A. The purposes of the Downtown (DT) Districts are to:
+- A. The purposes of the Downtown (DT) Districts are to: - 1.
+Ensure that buildings, renovations, and additions are consistent with the goals of the Downtown Neighborhoods Community Plan (DCNP) and the Fulton Corridor Specific Plan (FCSP) for pedestrian-oriented streetscapes, building form, physical character, and quality. - 2.
+Promote pedestrian-oriented infill development, intensification, and reuse of land consistent with the General Plan. - 3.
+Develop a mixed-use Downtown with a vibrant concentration of goods and services, housing, community gathering spaces, and regionally-serving employment, cultural,

-- Ensure that buildings, renovations, and additions are consistent with the goals of the Downtown Neighborhoods Community Plan (DCNP) and the Fulton Corridor Specific Plan (FCSP) for pedestrian-oriented streetscapes, building form, physical character, and quality. - Promote pedestrian-oriented infill development, intensification, and reuse of land consistent with the General Plan. - Develop a mixed-use Downtown with a vibrant concentration of goods and services, housing, community gathering spaces, and regionally-serving employment, cultural, and entertainment offerings. - 4.
-Transform Downtown's streets into vibrant, diverse, and attractive places that support a mix of pedestrian-oriented retail, office, and residential uses in order to achieve an active social environment within a revitalized streetscape.
+Downtown's streets will be vibrant, diverse, and attractive places.